 I recently attended a gathering of insurance industry executives at Google’s headquarters in Mountain View, California.
 The 20 attendees represented a broad cross-section of the insurance industry — Property & Casualty (P&C), Life, Health, and Reinsurance.
 There was a broad consensus among us that the world is changing and the insurance industry needs to change with it.

 It was instructive that the meeting was being held at Google, because Silicon Valley has a very different attitude to innovation.
-Historically, the insurance industry has been slow to change: Everything must be in place before a change can be launched.
+Some might say that the insurance industry has been slow to change: Everything must be in place before a change can be launched.
 The “lean startup” philosophy of Silicon Valley, however, is centered around the concept of a minimum viable product, or MVP, where the goal is to get a prototype product into customers’ hands as quickly as possible to learn how the market will react to the product.
 Customer feedback from the use of the prototypes guides the next iteration of the product design.
 Failure is just a part of the learning experience—in other words, a “fail forward” approach.

 It strikes me that if the insurance industry wants to accelerate change, it needs to adopt a similar “minimal viable experience” mindset and begin prototyping and launching new innovations much more quickly.